patrickfuchs/buildH/docs/def_format.md

 ## Format of def files

 The general naming convention of def files on NMRLipids is `order_parameters_definitions_MODEL_X_Y.def`, where `X` is the force field and `Y` the lipid considered.
 You can name it whatever you like, but we recommend to indicate at least the force field and the lipid.
+In **buildH**, the [def files](https://github.com/patrickfuchs/buildH/tree/master/def_files) present in the repo have mere names folllowing the convention `Forcefield_Lipid.def`, for example `Berger_POPC.def`.

 Each line represents a given C-H with 4 columns:

 - Column 1 is the generic name of the order parameter considered.
 We recommend to use the same convention as those already present in the [def_files](https://github.com/patrickfuchs/buildH/tree/master/def_files) provided in **buildH**.
 - Column 2 is the residue name in the pdb or gro file.
 - Column 3 is the carbon name in the pdb or gro file for that C-H.
-- Column 4 is the H name in the pdb or gro file for that C-H.
+- Column 4 is the H name for that C-H, it is used if an output pdb file is requested.

 Here is an example for the polar head of [Berger POPC](https://github.com/patrickfuchs/buildH/blob/master/def_files/Berger_POPC.def):

 ```
 beta1  POPC C5  H51
 beta2  POPC C5  H52
 alpha1 POPC C6  H61
 alpha2 POPC C6  H62
 g3_1   POPC C12 H121
 g3_2   POPC C12 H122
 g2_1   POPC C13 H131
 g1_1   POPC C32 H321
 g1_2   POPC C32 H322
 ```

 Each column has to be separated by any combination of white space(s) (at least one).

-**Important**

-In **buildH** the hydrogens basically do not exist before running the program, and the program uses the following convention: each reconstructed H will have the same base name as the carbon (with `C` replaced by `H`) followed by a number (`1`, `2` or `3`).
-For example, if the carbon is called `C5` and has two Hs, they will be called `H51` and `H52`.
-If the carbon is called `CA2` and has three Hs, they will be called `HA21`, `HA22` and `HA23`.
-If the carbon is called `C13` and has one H, it will be called `H131`

-**We highly recommend to use this convention!**

 ## Trajectory output and def files